Ameliasks/dms1_blog/posts/twenty-one-blog-post.md

 ![photo 1](photos/82.png)
 *Finding Column Grids*

-For this activity, I attempted to identify the column grids for[this](https://www.charleskeith.com/au?srsltid=AfmBOooa7l5ob_SVnYjdLcvhHauiGabReKgWjhZOQHXHDU9-eZBC-Al-) website.
+For this activity, I attempted to identify the column grids for [this](https://www.charleskeith.com/au?srsltid=AfmBOooa7l5ob_SVnYjdLcvhHauiGabReKgWjhZOQHXHDU9-eZBC-Al-) website.